 The interesting part for those of us who aren’t living in hyper-metropolitan areas?
 They’re not just in New York or LA; they’re in places like Pine Mountain, Georgia; Charlotte, North Carolina and Thomspsonville, Michigan.
 Here’s a glimpse.

-Nestled among hundreds of acres of native gardens divided by tall Southern pines, this Marriott lodge and spa boasts LEED Silver certification.
+Nestled among hundreds of acres of native gardens divided by tall Southern pines, this lodge and spa boasts LEED Silver certification.
 Among its perks, aside from the usual wraps and massages: seemingly endless gardens, a wildlife experience and ziplining adventures. (visit website)

 This 13,000-square foot penthouse spa opened in 2009 as the first Ritz-Carlton to achieve LEED Gold certification.
 Offering organic treatments like the Green Your Body experience, consisting of a skin brushing, sugar & salt scrubs, scalp mud, cocoon wrap, foot soak and massage. (visit website)